 - Owl theme (blue or boyish colors).

 This article is not about a specific theme.
 Instead, it is about enhancing any theme you have already chosen.

 Below are several awesome baby shower ideas for boys.
-These ideas will complement your chosen baby shower themes for boys.
+These ideas will complement any baby shower themes for boys.